Sirrah91/Asteroid-spectra/README.md

-The codes and data can be used under MIT license (https://opensource.org/license/mit/).
+These codes and data are provided under MIT license (https://opensource.org/license/mit/).

 Python neural network code is based on the Keras library and can be split into 3 parts:
 - NN_data.py reads data from ./Datasets/ and prepares them for training.